Ahmed-Arafat10/Git/Git.md

          0---0      Feature#2
 -----------------------------

-- Now if you $ git push into Feature#2 it will gives you an error, thats because remote Feature#2 branch has a differnet commit history compared to local one, beacuse rebsae comman changes git history .
+- Now if you $ git push into Feature#2 it will gives you an error, thats because remote Feature#2 branch has a different commit history compared to local one, because $ git rebase command changes git history .
 NOw both local and remote remote Feature#2 branch commit history

 - I need to tell git which version is correct
 $ git push -f
 > BE CAREFUL as it will overrides remote branch commit history with your local one
-> Use it with only branchs not with MASTER branch
+> Use it with only branches not with MASTER branch
 -----------------------------
 Remote A---B---C---D
 Local  A--E